HiddenStage/divide-docs/docs/docs_server.md

 ====================
 Built on Jersey, it can be deployed to any J2EE server that supports javax.ws.rs.core.Application.
 DAO implementations are independent and can be written/plugged in for the situation.

 The only thing you need to do for the backend is install our libraries, initialize a DAO class/instance, and provide an encryption key.
-Following our Getting Started guides below for step-by-step guides for various server providers.
+Follow our Getting Started guides below for step-by-step guides for various server providers.

 ### Getting Started Guides